House Appropriations Bill Seeks to “Block Bailout” of ZTE in a Further Effort by Congress to Codify Sanctions

 The funding bill is expected to go before the full House in June.
 Thus, even if passed, the Ruppersberger Amendment would not entirely block the Trump Administration’s ability to modify the ZTE denial order—for example, funds appropriated to Commerce previously could be used in support of changes and the Administration could take steps to alter the ZTE denial order prior to the enactment of the funding bill.

-Congressional Codification of Sanctions Measures: CAASTA, ZTE
+Congressional Codification of Sanctions Measures: CAATSA, ZTE

 Beyond the ZTE case, the Ruppersberger Amendment is notable as it seeks codify, to an extent, a sanctions enforcement measure undertaken by the Executive Branch.
-The move is similar to Congress’ codification, by the Countering America’s Adversaries Through Sanctions Act (CAASTA), of certain of President Obama’s Executive orders imposing sanctions on Russia.
-CAASTA’s codification of specific Russia sanctions measures imposed by President Obama was understood to have been intended to compel President Trump to continue to impose those sanctions.
+The move is similar to Congress’ codification, by the Countering America’s Adversaries Through Sanctions Act (CAATSA), of certain of President Obama’s Executive orders imposing sanctions on Russia.
+CAATSA’s codification of specific Russia sanctions measures imposed by President Obama was understood to have been intended to compel President Trump to continue to impose those sanctions.

 Presidential Objection to Sanctions Codification